jackfaarmer/Python-OpenCV-Demo/README.md

 ## About

 This is a demonstration utilizing the OpenCV API for Python3 by Jack Farmer.
-This demonstration was made for CPSC 501 at Christopher Newport University

 This demo takes a filepath to a [.png, .jpeg, or .jpg] filetype and runs a face detection model against an image to detect if a face is present, anf if so outline it.
 The demo will distinguish the original image from the modified with additional text, and outputs the original and modified images in a separate window for comparison.